c-t-n/fakear/README.md

 # Contribute

-Feel free to leave an issue on this repository, on mail me : flourme@scaleway.com
+Feel free to open an issue on this repository.